Publish 17 May 2022

 Arlene grills Dr. Sarah with another question.
 “Are non-invasive treatments 100 percent effective?”

-Dr. Sarah softly responds, “Each treatment option has its benefits and risks.
+Dr. Sarah softly responds, “Every treatment option has its benefits and risks.
 The method used to treat each case depends on individual severity of the problem.
 Personal factors like the desire to have children also affect the decision.”

 “Thank you doctor for your guidance.
 I want to leave the option open to have children so I hope to first try a non-surgical treatment.”